-From April 2019 onwards, Maximum Council Tax Support for working age claimants without disabilities will reduce by 25% (currently 15%).
-For working age claimants classified as disabled for the purposes of the 2019 scheme, the maximum council tax support will reduce by 20% (currently 15%).
+From April 2019 onwards, Maximum Council Tax Support for working age claimants is 25% (previously 15%).
+The exception is working age claimants classified as disabled for the purposes of the CTS scheme where maximum Council Tax support is reduced by 20% (previously 15%).

-This means that working age households (not disabled) have to pay a minimum charge of 25% of their Council Tax Bill and working age disabled households have to pay a minimum charge of 20% of their Council Tax bill.
+This means that working age households (not disabled) continue to pay a minimum charge of 25% of their Council Tax Bill and working age disabled households continue to pay a minimum charge of 20% of their Council Tax bill.

-Paragraph 29A of the draft CTS scheme 2019 provides that:
+Paragraph 29A of the CTS scheme 2023/24 provides that:

-- (1) Subject to sub-paragraphs (2) to (4), for persons in classes D to E in this scheme a person's maximum council tax reduction amount in respect of a day is 75 per cent for working age (not disabled) & 80% for working age (disabled) of the amount A/B where- - (a) A is the amount set by the authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under paragraph 30A (non-dependant deductions: persons who are not pensioners) and any award restricted to the level of Band D
+- (1) Subject to sub-paragraphs (2) to (5), for persons in classes D to E in this scheme a person's maximum Council Tax reduction amount in respect of a day is 75 per cent for working age (not disabled) & 80% for working age (disabled) of the amount A/B where- - (a) A is the amount set by the authority as the Council Tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under paragraph 30A (non-dependant deductions: persons who are not pensioners) and any award restricted to the level of Band D